tmhsplb/opiddailydoc/docs/Infrastructure.md

 **master** branch of the project and from there deployed to application OPIDDaily at Appharbor.

-When the codebase is installed on a developer's Visual Studio instance on his/her machine by cloning the GitHub repository **OPIDDaily**, the developer must use Visual Studio to create a **staging** branch and then rebase this branch to **origin/master**.
+When the codebase is installed on a developer's Visual Studio instance on his/her machine by cloning the GitHub repository **OPIDDaily**, the developer must use Visual Studio to create a **staging** branch and then rebase this branch onto **origin/master**.
 This will cause the remote changes to appear in the local **staging** branch without the need to Fetch and Pull them as is done between a remote **master** branch and a local **master** branch.

 ## SQL Server Express and SSMS